There is no definitive guide or set rules to ghostwriting. It depends on the ghost and the author how the relationship works and develops.

 Clearly, hiring a ghostwriter is not an insignificant investment.
 The only commercially viable reason to hire a professional ghostwriter is to achieve the business and brand development goodies found far outside prospective royalty income.
 Once you are an author you are considered an expert in your field, you crystallise your intellectual property, increase your profile which can increase your client base and fee structure.
 A well-written content-rich book still opens doors – even in a digital world.
 Authors have kudos which can, in turn, lead to additional opportunities as a speaker or in the media.

-It is also worth pointing out that according to BookStatistics.com it takes 725 hours for a first-time author to write a standard-length non-fiction book (80,000 words).
-If you currently change an hourly rate you might want to take a moment to consider the opportunity cost to not hire a professional ghostwriter!
+According to BookStatistics.com it takes 725 hours for a first-time author to write a standard-length non-fiction book (80,000 words).
+If you currently change an hourly rate you might want to take a moment to consider the opportunity cost to not hiring a professional ghostwriter.

 How Long Does it Take to Ghostwrite a Book?